The military macaw is named for the green uniforms that many soldiers use in South America.

-There are approximately 17 unique species of Macaws in the wild and in captivity today.
+There are approximately 17 unique species of Macaw birds in the wild and in captivity today.
 All these birds are part of the Psittacidae family, which translates to “true parrots.”
 This parrot family further splits into two subfamilies: the Psittacinae and the Arinae, or Old World and New World parrots, respectively.

 Old World parrots include the Grey Parrot, the Cape Parrot and the Senegal Parrot, which are found primarily in Africa.
-In contrast, New World Parrots include six genera of Macaws that live and roam in Mexico, Honduras, Brazil and other nations in Central America and South America.
+In contrast, New World Parrots include six genera of Macaw birds that live and roam in Mexico, Honduras, Brazil and other nations in Central America and South America.
 These birds include the scarlet Macaw, the blue and gold Macaw, the green wing Macaw, the red-shouldered, or Hahn’s, Macaw, and the harlequin Macaw.

 Unlike their Old-World cousins, these all have bright feathers in varying shades of green, blue, yellow, gold and red.
-While these colors are very vibrant and attractive to humans, these colors allow these birds camouflage themselves in the green leaves of the Amazon rainforest and other forests that they call home.
+While these colors are very vibrant and attractive to humans, these colors allow Macaw birds to camouflage themselves in the green leaves of the Amazon rainforest and other forests that they call home.